 That kind of platform does not by itself define an artistic legacy, but it does indicate a degree of scene recognition.
 For a current artist working in breaks-adjacent territory, that recognition often comes from a combination of DJ utility, production identity and adaptability across bass-oriented lineups.

-As his catalogue and public record become clearer, Wizard is best understood as a present-day US artist connected to the ongoing conversation between breakbeat, bass music and electro-informed club sound.
+Wizard is best understood as a present-day US artist connected to the ongoing conversation between breakbeat, bass music and electro-informed club sound.
 His significance lies less in historical firsts than in representing how those traditions continue to mutate inside contemporary American dance culture.